thundergnat/String-Splice/README.md

-NAME
+Name
 ====

-String::Splice - Splice; but for Strings instead of Arrays
+String::Splice - splice, but for Strings instead of Arrays

-SYNOPSIS
+Synopsis
 ========

 ```perl6